MINSAP provides an update on the situation of hepatitis A and other diseases before the end of the year

 Frequently Asked Questions about the Epidemiological Situation in Cuba at the End of 2024

-Hepatitis A has seen a significant increase in cases in Cuba, primarily due to the contamination of water sources and improper food handling.
+Hepatitis A has seen a significant increase in cases in Cuba, primarily due to contamination of water sources and improper food handling.
 This rise underscores the need to improve sanitation conditions and access to safe drinking water.

 What measures are being taken to control dengue and the Oropouche virus in Cuba?

 Cuban authorities are urging the population to maintain environmental sanitation and eliminate mosquito breeding sites.
-However, a lack of resources and inadequate structural conditions, such as poor waste collection, complicate the effectiveness of these measures.
+However, the lack of resources and inadequate structural conditions, such as poor waste collection, complicate the effectiveness of these measures.

-What are the symptoms of Hepatitis A and how can it be prevented?
+What are the symptoms of hepatitis A and how can it be prevented?

 How can the Cuban population contribute to the prevention of vector-borne diseases?